MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/screen-capture.md

         private void Setup()
         {
             _canvasDevice = new CanvasDevice();

-            _compositionGraphicsDevice = CanvasComposition.CreateCompositionGraphicsDevice(Window.Current.Compositor, _canvasDevice);
+            _compositionGraphicsDevice = CanvasComposition.CreateCompositionGraphicsDevice(
+                Window.Current.Compositor,
+                _canvasDevice);

             _compositor = Window.Current.Compositor;

             _surface = _compositionGraphicsDevice.CreateDrawingSurface(
                 new Size(400, 400),
                 DirectXPixelFormat.B8G8R8A8UIntNormalized,
-                DirectXAlphaMode.Premultiplied);    // This is the only value that currently works with the composition APIs.
+                DirectXAlphaMode.Premultiplied);    // This is the only value that currently works with
+                                                    // the composition APIs.

             var visual = _compositor.CreateSpriteVisual();
             visual.RelativeSizeAdjustment = Vector2.One;